 - Do not carry more than 10 pounds.

 Your doctor will let you know when you can shower.

 - Most patients can return to school full time in 2-4 weeks and may return sooner if you wish.

-- Refer to back to school note: do not carry more than 10 pounds on your back, no back packs, 2nd set of books, 5 minutes in between classes, NO PE for 6 months- 1 year.
+- Refer to back to school note: do not carry more than 10 pounds on your back, no back packs, 2nd set of books, 5 minutes in between classes.

 - No creams, lotions or ointments to incision site.

-- Keep incision site out of sun by covering for 2 weeks Post-Operative and limit sun exposure during first year.
+- Keep incision site out of sun by covering for two weeks post surgery and limit sun exposure during first year.
 Use sun block of SPF 50.